Download & Other Tools

 - Definition: Number of hospitalizations due to non-fatal intentional injuries among children/youth ages 0-20, by age group.Number of hospitalizations due to non-fatal intentional injuries per 100,000 children/youth ages 0-20, by age group.

 - Footnote: These data are measured by the number of discharges at acute care hospitals for injuries among children.
 Data include self-inflicted and assault injuries.
-The most common types of self-inflicted, non-fatal injuries for children ages 0-20 are poisoning, and cutting or piercing.
+The most common types of self-inflicted, non-fatal injuries for children ages 0-20 are related to poisoning, and cutting or piercing.
 Non-fatal assault injuries are most often caused by firearms, cutting or piercing, and unarmed fighting.
-LNE (Low Number Event) refers to rates that have been suppressed because there were fewer than 20 cases in the numerator.
+LNE (Low Number Event) refers to rates that have been suppressed because there were fewer than 20 cases.
 N/A means that data are not available.
+Use caution when comparing rates presented on kidsdata.org, which are based on Dec.
+2014 population estimates, with those reported by the California Dept. of Public Health, which are based on Nov.
+2012 estimates.
 Data are excluded for injuries caused by "Legal Intervention/War, Undetermined Intent, and Late Effects."

 - Infant Mortality